 - Drag & drop tabs to create document groups

 - Task list & Regular Expressions features moved to native UI

 - Icon refresh (more native macOS UI, better aligned with Visual Studio (Windows))

 - Sub-word navigation

-- 🏃 Support for LSP (Language Server Protocol) based editors (enabling tech for future work)
+- 🏃 Support for LSP (Language Server Protocol) based editors (enabling future work)

 - New Razor editor (running on LSP)